AelinXYZ/AELIPs/content/aelips/aelip-28.md

 ## Abstract

 Ending incentives for Pool 2 (AELIN/ETH) could drastically decrease the liquidity for AELIN on chain.
-To protect investors from too much slippage whenever they are trying to buy or sell AELIN, it is important to keep that liquidity at a decent level.
+To protect investors from too much slippage whenever they are trying to buy or sell AELIN, it is important to keep that liquidity at a sufficient level.

 This AELIP proposes to run a trial for a period of 4 weeks with [Velodrome](https://app.velodrome.finance).
 Aelin treasury will be distributing voting rewards (also called "bribes") in OP in order to maximise the VELO rewards emitted to the AELIN/ETH pool.
 This means LPs will be earning VELO instead of AELIN.